Words from Elisa:

 No, I went to the University of California at Berkeley where I studied literature.
 I also studied at Berkeley's Graduate School of Education and received a teaching credential.
 After teaching for several years and reading lots and lots of books to children, I realized that I wanted to make my own books.

 Book illustration seemed a natural choice for me: although I had never studied art formally, I had always loved making things with my hands.
 I was lucky to have had both a mother and a grandmother who were artists.
 My mother made etchings and prints out of bits of metal and ink, and my grandmother made statues out of clay.
 Both of these artistic women encouraged my creativity.
 They often took me and my sisters and brother to museums, and gave us art supplies for birthday and holiday gifts.

 You can read more about my books by going to the following links:

 My interview with Julie Danielson at her dazzling blog "Seven Impossible Things Before Breakfast."

 Recent interview with author Mina Javaherbin

 Read about where some of my ideas come from at author Tara Lazar's web site, "Writing for Kids (While Raising Them)"

-To hear me discuss illustrations for the books ISLA and ABUELA click on these links to the terrific "Teaching Books" web site :
+To hear me discuss illustrations for the books ISLA and ABUELA, see the terrific "Teaching Books" web site.

 Scenes from the California Association for Bilingual Education conference, where I was named the 2016 "CABE Artist" and had the honor of seeing my Golden Gate Bridge illustration used as the organization's featured image.